lawleyjw/lawleyjw.github.io/_pages/research.md

 * Ecological and habitat suitability modelling
 * Bioinformatics, data science, and machine learning

-Increasingly, I am interested in translating research into practical tools and evidence that support biodiversity monitoring, environmental management, and conservation.
+I am particularly interested in translating research into practical tools and evidence that support biodiversity monitoring, environmental management, and conservation.

 For published outcomes from projects and collaborations, see full list of [publications](https://lawleyjw.com/publications/).